Procurement Glossary

 - Transparent billing and documentation

-Market practice & developments on exchange rate clauses
+Market practice & developments regarding exchange rate clauses

 The design of exchange rate clauses is constantly evolving, driven by market volatility and technological innovations.